xylvnking/CyberPokeAPI/README.md

 - had a ton of trouble with cloyster, but eventually got it. i'm unsure if it starts to understand me more as i make requests in the same session

 - i'm always astounded how there's ALWAYS way to get what you're looking for. diglett is a good example

+- some keywords carry a lot more weight by default. for example if you put 'flying', almost every single render will have clouds in it, even if it's one word among a 10 word prompt. using the ::1 weight parameters really helps.
+For this project, the word 'cyberpunk' holds a LOT of weight, so I often got much better results by just including it as ::.2 and the others as high as ::2 sometimes.
+It also depends on whether you want your render to be 'influenced' by a keyword, or to literally be that.
+In my case I want a cyberpunk influence, not a subject, sort of.